Overall Winner: TicWatch C2+

 Both watches are great options at their respective price points.
 However, the TicWatch C2+ is clearly the better designed, the better built, and the better-performing smartwatch.

 TicWatch C2+ vs. TicWatch S2

 Mobvoi is without a doubt one of the best manufacturers of Wear OS smartwatches.
 They have pioneered high-end watches such as the TicWatch Pro Series that offer dual screen technology that increases both functionality and battery life.

-This time around, Mobvoi is attempting to replicate their success in the high-end smartwatch market.
-Their two most popular models in the sub $300 price range are the fashion-oriented TicWatch C2+ and the sports and fitness-focused TicWatch S2.
+This time around, Mobvoi is attempting to replicate its success in the high-end smartwatch market.
+Two of their affordable watches are the fashion-oriented TicWatch C2+ and the sports and fitness-focused TicWatch S2.
 The S2 also made it on our list of best sub-$200 smartwatches.

 While both watches have their fair share of compromises, they are still without a doubt some of the best watches that you can purchase in their price range.
 In this article, we will be going through the differences between these two smartwatches.

 We will be comparing several aspects such as design and build quality, display quality, features, and software performance.
 And ultimately, we will help you decide which smartwatch best fits your needs.
 Keep on scrolling to find out more.

 TicWatch Brand Overview